 Answer: It depends on your loan type.
 Usually 3% to 5% down.

 The most common answer is 3% to 5% of the purchase price.
 FHA loans just dropped their requirement from 3.5% to 3.0%.
 There are also some conventional loans that only require 3% down.
 Veterans are usually eligible for a VA loan, which requires no money down.
-Properties in rural areas are usually eligible for a USDA loan, which also requires no money down.
+If you are buying land in rural areas, that is usually eligible for a USDA loan, which also requires no money down.